Last Updated on September 30, 2023 by Kristin

-Getting a speeding ticket is always a drag, especially when it happens to you while you’re driving in a rental car.
+Getting a speeding ticket is always a drag.
+But especially when it happens to you while you’re driving in a rental car.
 Here’s what you should do if you get a speeding ticket in Alabama.

 The top speed limits in Alabama are 70 mph on the Interstate and 65 mph on roadways with four or more lanes.